PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 when safe, preserves shared constants by cloning, updates metadata, and keeps the legacy lowerer entry point as a wrapper.

+Normalization-subgraph Pad propagation is also contained in `passes/pad_layout.py`.
+Its matcher validates the complete reduction and channelwise normalization region, clones constants that are shared outside the transactional region, remaps axes and Pad specifications, and preserves legacy fan-out adapters.
+The module has no source-line limit; the 2,000 threshold is reserved exclusively for ONNX corpus node-tier classification.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither